matplotlib/mplcairo/README.rst

      circular markers of variable colors).

-- Improved accuracy (e.g., with marker positioning, quad meshes, and text kerning; floating point surfaces are supported with cairo≥1.17.1 (currently cairo master)).
+- Improved accuracy (e.g., with marker positioning, quad meshes, and text kerning; floating point surfaces are supported with cairo≥1.17.2).
 - Support for a wider variety of font formats, such as otf and pfb, for vector (PDF, PS, SVG) backends (Matplotlib's Agg backend also supports such fonts).
 - Optional support for complex text layout (right-to-left languages, etc.)